hughjdavey/kotlin-p4ssw0rd/README.md

 Backed by an H2 database with a Hibernate layer, with torandofx (Kotlin JavaFX DSL/wrapper) on the frontend

 Default password to login is 'changeme'

+WORK IN PROGRESS!
+Adding passwords is not properly supported